nordbynick/Homework10_BlockchainPOA_NN/README.md

 Node 1 mining: ./geth --datadir node1 --unlock "0x06CCAccb5Ad82640979e662e5Fd796c70fbb0487" --mine --rpc --allow-insecure-unlock

-> The above code allows Node 1 to begin mining it by unlocking it, setting the "mine" directive, and instantiating it as the RPC node
+> The above code allows Node 1 to begin mining by unlocking it, setting the "mine" directive, and instantiating it as the RPC node

 *Node 2*